-Rachel is a writer, an artist, AN ARTS Consultant and a Piano Teacher living in London.
+Rachel is a writer, an artist, a Piano Teacher AND AN ARTS Consultant living in London.

 Her creative practice incorporates language, painting and occasionally sound.
-Primarily Rachel is interested in expanding form through interdisciplinary projects, including her novel, fugue, experimenting with a musical substructure.
+Primarily Rachel is interested in creating formal possibilities through interdisciplinary projects, including her novel, fugue, experimenting with a musical substructure.

 A freelance Associate for New Public and formerly as Project Manager for Artscape, Rachel has advised on large-scale public art and community-based projects in London, the UK and Ireland.

-Rachel has led on projects at the intersection of art and technology, including co-founding the online platform, museme, employing machine learning for better art discovery.
+She has led on projects at the intersection of art and technology, including co-founding the online platform, museme, employing AI and computer vision for better art discovery.

-She has worked in fine art sales, not-for-profit development, arts journalism and public relations.
+She has also worked in fine art sales, non-profit development, arts journalism and public relations.

 Photo: Maria Tzili